visgl/deck.gl/docs/api-reference/deck.md

 # Deck Class

+> React Note: If you are using React, you should not use this component directly.
+Instead you should be rendering the [`DeckGL` React Component](docs/api-reference/react/deckgl.md)

 `Deck` is a class that takes deck.gl layer instances and viewport parameters, and renders those layers as a transparent overlay.

 * Picking methods are supplied to enable applications to use their own event handling.